-COVID-19 Fact Sheet (updated May 23, 2022)
+Fact Sheet (as of June 15, 2022)

 Legal Liability for Acts of "COVID Denialism"

 From the inception of the COVID-19 pandemic in early 2020, federal, state, tribal, and local governments have varied in their approaches to protect the public's health.
 While many governmental policies and approaches aim to protect individuals from COVID-related harms, some responses directly contravene known, efficacious interventions or scientific findings that promote positive public health outcomes.
 Shunning mask and vaccine mandates/passports, forgoing social distancing, reopening rapidly following expiration/rescission of stay-at-home orders, and other actions framed in the context of "COVID-19 denialism" can contribute directly to increased infections, excess morbidity, and deaths.